 In the Vivoactive HR, when programming alarms, there are more options.
 The snooze alarms are programmable, you can choose which days you want an alarm to sound independently, since before you could only select weekdays or holidays.
 So now you can have an alarm for weekdays at 8 am and for Sundays put a different one at 7 am (long pull!)
 And as the Vivoactive HR has no ringing tones, only vibration, you will not wake anyone but you.

 And you also have a timer and a stopwatch, which is something more than one and two ask me in the comments of the different tests.
 Yes, this Vivoactive HR does have a stopwatch and a timer.

-As for the lighting, I miss the ability to keep the screen on at all times, and it seems that is an option that is only reserved for high-end models.
-My workouts are almost always at night and if there is something I use a lot is precisely the lighting of the screen.
-However, the Vivoactive HR tries to fill that gap through activation by gestures.
-You can activate this option from the menu "Backlight".
+As for the lighting I miss the ability to keep the screen on at all times, and it seems to be an option that is only reserved for higher-end models.
+My workouts tend to be almost always at night and if there is something that I use a lot is precisely the illumination of the screen.
+However, the Vivoactive HR tries to make up for this lack through gesture activation.
+You can activate this option from the "Backlight" menu.

 By activating that option, the screen will turn on both when you interact on the screen or the buttons, as well as when you turn your wrist to look at the clock.
 So when you run, you can turn your wrist to look at the screen, and the screen will turn on.
 Although I'd prefer to keep it always on for a quick look without having to make the full gesture.